We have had an upturn in calls about linking Smart TVs to services such as Amazon Prime Video and Netflix.

 Cat 6 patch cables which are more than capable of supporting Gigabit speeds and can be had very cheaply.

-If you can’t shell out for any of these (student, we’re looking at you!) then you can also consider using an existing laptop or tablet and an HDMI cable if that suits your viewing habits better.
+If you can’t shell out for any of these (students, we’re looking at you!) then you can also consider using an existing laptop or tablet and an HDMI cable if that suits your viewing habits better.
 It’s a bit clunky though and we’d definitely recommend using the Fire sticks above, especially because they both have excellent remote controls and are portable.